Skip to main content

 • Content should be a single sentence without a period.
 If the Platform Content team advises using two sentences, each sentence should end with a period.

-• You may display the Critical Action component inside a Card or Service List Item on My VA or other page that show multiple VA benefits.
-In these cases, the component will be shown outside the context of a Card or Service List Item.
+• You may display the Critical Action component inside a Card or Service List Item on My VA or other page that shows multiple VA benefits.
+In these cases, the component should be shown in context with the benefit the action relates to.
 It’s important that the content clearly communicates the action to the user.
 The examples below show appropriate levels of detail.

 Two examples of how much detail to add.
 For example, don’t say simply “Pay” or “Check in.”
 Rather, say “Pay your debt of $251.42” or “Check in to your Optometry appointment now.”